Chayno1/Milestone-project-1-Magician-mentalist/README.md

 #### Performer and Performnces images
 - All images of performer and performances are my own.

+#### Navbar page link underline hover

+- The underlining of page links in navabar is from Hover.css http://ianlunn.github.io/Hover/
+  class: hvr-underline-from-center

 #### Footer link to Contacts
 - The grow transition for the 'click here to enquire' in the footer is from Hover.css http://ianlunn.github.io/Hover/